AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

     """This function calculates  the aggregate minor loss coefficient of the drain system from the holding tank into the 'canister' aka the 10 inch clear PVC pipe""" influent_K=self.n_elbows*minorloss.EL90_K_MINOR+minorloss.PIPE_EXIT_K_MINOR+minorloss.PIPE_ENTRANCE_K_MINOR
     return influent_K

   @property
-  def area_drain_pipe(self):
-    area=pc.area_circle(self.diameter_drain_pipe)
-    return area

-  @property
-  def HG_per_dump(self):
-    """This function calculates the head gain per dump, assuming that the water level in the canister is in line with the bottom of the "drain pipe" that connects the holding tank to the 1 inch influent pipe """
-    HG=self.vol_dump/self.area_drain_pipe
-    return HG

-  @property
-  def length_drain_pipe(self):
-    """This function calculates the length of the drain pipe necessary so that the volume of 1 dump from the tipping bucket fills the drain pipe""" #NOTE: this adds an extra 1/2 inch of length to the drain pipe, could consider removing that h=(self.HG_per_dump+1/2*u.inch).to(u.inch)
-    return h

-  @property
   def drain_time(self):